 To make sure such a client shows up, business owners can send them additional reminders.
 You can send two reminders before the appointment.
 Notify them the day before and the day of the appointment.

-Apart from this, call them on the phone the same day of the scheduled appointment.
+Apart from this, call them on the phone on the same day as the scheduled appointment.
 Ask them if they are going to make it, and if not, you can schedule someone from the waitlist for that time slot.

 Set up a Deposit System